- American Immigration Lawyers Association honors Elon Law clinic

 - Elon Law’s bold move gains national attention

-National and regional news reports about Elon Law’s groundbreaking new curriculum have emphasized the value, efficiency, experiential focus and pioneering nature of the school’s new approach.
+National and regional news reports about Elon Law’s groundbreaking new curriculum have emphasized the value, experiential focus and pioneering nature of the school’s new approach.

 - Elon Law announces groundbreaking new model for legal education